 If you’re looking for an entry-level budget analyst role, you can make up for a lack of experience by focusing on your knowledge and skills:

-Education on a budget analyst resume is a MUST.
+Education section on a budget analyst resume is a MUST.

 While it’s possible to find budget analyst entry-level roles without experience, you won’t find a position that takes on candidates without a qualification.